 Tax file numbers are unique numbers issued by the Australian Taxation Office (ATO) to identify individuals, corporations and others who lodge income tax returns with the ATO.

-While individuals cannot be required to provide their TFN, there may be consequences if they don’t.
-For example, if individuals do not quote their TFN to employers and financial institutions then they may have tax deducted from their income or interest payments at the highest marginal rate.
+While individuals can't be required to provide their TFN, there may be consequences if they don’t.
+For example, if individuals don't quote their TFN to employers and financial institutions then they may have tax deducted from their income or interest payments at the highest marginal rate.

 Quotation of TFNs is also a condition of receipt of most Australian Government assistance payments.

-The Privacy (Tax File Number) Rule 2015 (TFN Rule) issued under s 17 of the Privacy Act 1988 (Privacy Act) regulate the collection, storage, use, disclosure, security and disposal of individuals' TFN information.
+The Privacy (Tax File Number) Rule 2015 (TFN Rule) issued under s 17 of the Privacy Act regulates the collection, storage, use, disclosure, security and disposal of individuals' TFN information.
 The TFN Rule only applies to the TFN information of individuals and does not apply to TFN information about other legal entities such as corporations, partnerships, superannuation funds and trusts.